 Are you looking for a close and cuddly way to carry your baby?
 Have you decided to purchase a baby wrap, but don’t know where to begin?

 I spent a long time looking for the wrap that does it all.
-Along the way, I learned a lot about baby wraps and wrapping.
-Here’s what I found — I hope it helps you find the perfect wrap you’ve been searching for.
+Here’s what I found — and my reviews of the best baby wraps currently on the market.